Last updated on 29 July 2021

 Update (January, 2015)

 This model used to show brevity on the left, clarity on the right, and the sweet spot in the middle.
-Trainer and coach Jade Handy pointed out, in this blog post, that clarity is itself the sweet spot of understanding.
+But trainer and coach Jade Handy pointed out that clarity is itself the sweet spot of understanding.
 He’s absolutely right, so I updated this post and model accordingly.
 Thanks, Jade!

 Why This is Important